Diana Álvares Pereira de Melo, 11th Duchess of Cadaval: Early life

-Diana Mariana Vitória Álvares Pereira de Melo, 11th Duchess of Cadaval is the eldest daughter of Jaime Álvares Pereira de Melo, 10th Duke of Cadaval and his second wife Claudine Marguerite Marianne Tritz.
+Diana Mariana Vitória Álvares Pereira de Melo, 11th Duchess of Cadaval is the eldest daughter of Jaime Álvares Pereira de Melo, 10th Duke of Cadaval and his second wife, Claudine Marguerite Marianne Tritz.

 Career

 She studied international communication at the American University of Paris and attended the American School of Lisbon as a child.
 She manages the House of Cadaval's properties, which historically include the Palace of the Dukes of Cadaval in Évora, and the Muge estate in Santarém.

 In the summer of 2015, the duchess collaborated with Hubert de Givenchy to open to the public an exhibit of haute couture bridal gowns in the palace church, Saint John-the-Evangelist.
-Chosen and arranged by Givenchy, the twelve dresses on display were originals borrowed from such designers as Yves Saint-Laurent, Balenciaga, Dior and include "The Nun" gown designed in 1972 for the marriage of the Spanish Caudillo Franco's granddaughter, Carmen Martínez-Bordiú to Alphonso XIII's grandson Alfonso de Bourbon, Duke of Cadíz, as well as the Givenchy dress Diana wore for her own 2008 wedding.
+Chosen and arranged by Givenchy, the twelve dresses on display were originals borrowed from such designers as Yves Saint-Laurent, Balenciaga, Dior and include "The Nun" gown designed in 1972 for the marriage of the Spanish Caudillo Franco's granddaughter, Carmen Martínez-Bordiú to Alfonso XIII's grandson Alfonso de Bourbon, Duke of Cadíz, as well as the Givenchy dress Diana wore for her own 2008 wedding.

 She is also an author of several books on personalities pertaining to the history of the Portuguese monarchy, which she publishes under the name of Diana de Cadaval.